tl4bssw/tl4bssw.github.io/pages/workshopoverview.md

 :height: 400px
 :align: center

-A diagram illustrating opportunities to advance team learning in scientific software.
+Opportunities to advance team learning in scientific software.
 ```

-During day 2 of the workshop, participants engaged in discussion and reflection on the prior day's activities; opportunities for mentorship, publications, and community engagement; and maintaining a focus on the needs and requirements of scientific software teams.
+On day 2 of the workshop, participants engaged in discussion and reflection on the prior day's activities; opportunities for mentorship, publications, and community engagement; and maintaining a focus on the needs and requirements of scientific software teams.
 A preliminary synthesis of workshop themes and products resulted in the identification of three paths to advance team learning: general guidelines, scenario-based interventions, and tools ([](#areas)).

 Workshop participants communicated the value of the workshop topic for scientific software and affirmed their commitment to continued collaboration.